shankerram3/Startup-Intelligence-Analysis-App/README.md

 # Startup Intelligence Analysis App

-A comprehensive knowledge graph and GraphRAG system that extracts entities and relationships from TechCrunch articles, stores them in Neo4j, and provides intelligent querying capabilities.
+A comprehensive knowledge graph and GraphRAG system that extracts entities and relationships from TechCrunch articles, stores them in Neo4j, and provides intelligent querying capabilities with a React frontend.

 ---

-## 🚀 Quick Start
+## 🚀 Quick Start (5 Minutes)

 ### 1. Prerequisites
 - Python 3.11+
-- Neo4j (Docker recommended)
+- Neo4j (Docker or Aura cloud)
 - OpenAI API key
+- Node.js 18+ (for frontend)

 ### 2. Install & Setup